neyav-1729/Being-A-Girl/README.md

 Have questions or want to connect?
 Use our contact form to get in touch with us.
 We value your feedback and look forward to hearing from you.

-#Tech Stack
+Tech Stack
-HTML: For structuring the content on the website.
+1)HTML: For structuring the content on the website.
-CSS: For styling and ensuring a visually appealing and responsive design.
+2)CSS: For styling and ensuring a visually appealing and responsive design.
-JavaScript: For interactive elements and enhanced user experience.
+3)JavaScript: For interactive elements and enhanced user experience.
-Hosted on Vercel: Ensuring a reliable and fast-loading website.
+4)Hosted on Vercel: Ensuring a reliable and fast-loading website.

-#Getting Started
+Getting Started
-To view the website, simply visit My Being A Girl here is the link -
+To view the website, simply visit My Being A Girl here is the link - https://yneha-being-a-girl.vercel.app/

-#Contributing
+Contributing
 We welcome contributions!
 If you'd like to contribute, please fork the repository and create a pull request with your changes.

 #Contact